The Basics of Fall Lawn Renovation

 Rejuvenating a Weak Lawn

-Test your soil to determine the pH.
-We recommend a small handful of soil to a depth of 3 inches.
+We recommend conducting a soil test to determine the pH.
 At a pH of 6.8 to 7.0, nutrients are most readily available to turf grasses, and beneficial microorganisms are more active to decompose thatch.

 - Flowering Trees